 Henry Moseley was an outstandingly skilled experimental physicist.
 In 1913 he used self-built equipment to prove that every element’s identity is uniquely determined by the number of protons it has.
 His discovery revealed the true basis of the periodic table and enabled Moseley to predict confidently the existence of four new chemical elements, all of which were found.

 Early Life and Education

 Henry Gwyn Jeffreys Moseley was born in the town of Weymouth, England, UK on November 23, 1887.

 His parents were both from well-educated families.
 His father, who was also named Henry, was a professor of anatomy and physiology.
-His mother, Amabel, was the daughter of a barrister who had changed careers to become a mollusc biologist.
+His mother, Amabel, was the daughter of a barrister who had changed careers to become a mollusk biologist.

 Henry Moseley was educated in private schools.
 His first school was Summer Fields School – an elementary school.
 There he won a scholarship for Eton College, which is probably Britain’s most prestigious high school.